jyhsu2000/BannerMaker/README.md

 |BannerMaker.getBanner|Get banners from GUI|
 |BannerMaker.getBanner.free|Get banners for free|

-## Features in future
-* Use craft materials to get banner
-* Generate give command
-* Generate summon command
-* ...and tell me what you want

 ## Installation
 1. Shutdown the server
 2. Put the .jar into the plugins folder